ashuto28/step_app/README.md

 Description-<br>
 1: Attendance system(available in app as well as in webapp)<br>
-   &nsb This module consists of App and webApp which is designed for student to view their attendance and for teachers to take<br> &nsb and put live attendance feed on to the server<br>
+   &nbsp This module consists of App and webApp which is designed for student to view their attendance and for teachers to take<br>&nbsp and put live attendance feed on to the server<br>
-  &nsb &nsb  Additional features-<br>
+  &nbsp&nbsp  Additional features-<br>
-     &nsb &nsb &nsb  i:  e-iCard and live percentage of attendance<br>
+    &nbsp&nbsp&nbsp  i:  e-iCard and live percentage of attendance<br>
-     &nsb &nsb &nsb   ii: Time table of next class<br>
+    &nbsp&nbsp&nbsp   ii: Time table of next class<br>